Travelport/travelport-uapi-tutorial/lesson_2-4.md

 We won't detail too much about how to add this feature to the code for lesson 4 but only point on some potential "gotchas":

 * You need to supply a date _and_ time for pickup and delivery.
-These, unlike hotel search, are not using the XML objects but just raw strings in the format "2012-08-20T11:59:00".
+These, unlike hotel search, are not using the XML objects but just raw strings in the format "2014-08-20T09:00:00".

-You should be able to print out the results of the search with the name of the vendor (`VendorCode` field), the location to pick up the vehicle, the type of vehicle (`Description`), and the price (`EstimatedTotalAmount`) like this:
+You should be able to print out the results of the search with the type of `vehicleRate`,  name of the vendor (`VendorCode` field)  and the price (`RateForPeriod`) like this:

 {% highlight console %}
-FORD ESCAPE OR SIMILAR  [Vendor: ZR]
-         EUR905.27
+STANDARD                       [ZL:EUR45.00]
 {% endhighlight %}

 ### Further exercises for the reader

 * Similarly to the last exercise where we used a different service for a vehicle search, try to convert each price to Thai Bhat.
-To do this, you can use the `UtilCurrencyConversionPortType` in the `wsdl/Util_v17_0/Util.wsdl` definition.
+To do this, you can use the `UtilCurrencyConversionPortType` in the `wsdl/Util_v26_0/Util.wsdl` definition.
 Naturally, the classes to use are `CurrencyConversionReq` and `CurrencyConversionRsp` who contain `CurrencyConversion` objects.

 * There is a large list of amenties that are provided for each hotel.
 Decode this list and display them to the user.
 Each amenity is represented by a [four letter code](http://support.travelport.com/webhelp/uapi/Content/Hotel/Shared_Hotel_Topics/Hotel%20Amenities.htm).
 You should create a table to print these out in a nice way for the user.
 The "translation" of each of these amenities is farther down on that same page of documentation.